Conditions of entry for Outside In and online gallery

 If you sell your work, Outside In will organise collecting the payment and delivering the work.
 Any transport costs will be paid by the purchaser.
 We aim to get your money to you (or to someone else if you do not have a bank account) within four weeks of Outside In receiving payment.

 If you choose to sell your work, Outside In has no responsibility for the impact any payment of sales could have on your benefits or personal tax liabilities.

 Benefits and tax credits are payments from the government to certain people on low incomes, or to meet specific needs.
 You may need to tell the benefit agency if you sell any work.

 What is tax?

-Everyone who works pays tax.
-Tax is an amount of money taken away from money you make.
-This money goes towards keeping England a safe place for everyone.
-If you sell a piece of work, it may mean you need to pay tax on that amount.
+Tax is an amount of money taken away from the money you earn or make.
+This money goes to the government to help run the country and provide services.
+If you sell a piece of work, it may have an impact on the money you pay as tax.

 To talk through the agreement in more detail or to get advice please contact Outside In and ask to speak to our Artist Development Coordinator Hannah Whitlock on 01273 381311, or email Hannah at email@example.comDownload artist agreement